Maine is fortunate to have a rich variety of molluscan or bivalve shellfish in its coastal waters.

 American or Eastern Oyster (Crassostrea virginica)

 The American or Eastern oyster is native to the east coast of North America.
 They have two rough, whitish, irregular shells.
 They naturally grow on oyster reefs but most of Maine’s American oysters are now from aquaculture lease sites.
 American oysters are regulated by DMR and a few coastal towns.
 Many towns require a recreational license.
-In the Damariscotta River, there is a Vibrio Control Plan in place that restricts recreational harvest from May 1st to October 1st each year.
+In the Damariscotta River, Sheepscot River, and New Meadows Ponds; there is a Vibrio Control Plan in place that restricts recreational harvest from May 1st to October 31st each year.

 Other names: Wellfleet oyster, Virginia oyster, common oyster